Master of Arts in Art Education: Admissions Requirements

 The Department of Art Education at the School of the Art Institute of Chicago (SAIC) requires an online application for its Master of Arts (MA) in Art Education program.
 You will need a valid credit card and current email address in order to complete the form.
 Please review the following requirements carefully before submitting your application:

-- Applications are currently being accepted for fall 2016.
+- SAIC is currently accepting applications for the fall semester.
 No applications are accepted for the spring semester.

 - There is an $80 nonrefundable application fee ($100 for international applications).
-The application fee is discounted by 50 percent from September 1 through December 1.
+The application fee is discounted by 50 percent through December 1.

 - You must upload two 500- to 1,000-word statements of purpose: 1.
 An autobiographical statement describing formal and informal education in the arts; work experience in the arts; commitment to education, humanitarian, and/or arts advocacy and artistic accomplishments.
 2. A statement of career goals and reasons for applying to the program.